 ACTS OF COMPASSION HAVE THE POWER TO CHANGE THE LIVES OF FAMILIES

 Family Promise is a volunteer-based organization.
-Our model of care works only because of the dedicated service of hundreds of volunteers who cook meals, sleep in the churches, and help care for our families.
+Our model of care works only because of the dedicated service of hundreds of volunteers who cook meals, deliver groceries, and help care for our families.
 We welcome new volunteers to join our fabulous team!

-Volunteers who would like to do direct service with our families must complete a 1-hour new volunteer orientation.
-These training sessions are held throughout the year and cover Family Promise’s Interfaith Hospitality model of care, the state of homelessness in the region, as well as what you can do to best help our families.
+Volunteers who would like to do direct service with our families must complete an online volunteer training.
+These training sessions cover Family Promise’s model of care, as well as what you can do to best help our families.
 Training is free, and open to all interested in volunteering.
-RSVPs are greatly appreciated.

-A myriad of volunteer opportunities exist outside of direct service and can include, but are not limited to: yard work, shoveling, light maintenance on the Day Center and van, tutoring, field trips, events, fundraisers, etc.
+A myriad of volunteer opportunities exist outside of direct service and can include, but are not limited to: yard work, shoveling, light maintenance on the Day Center and van, tutoring, sharing skills, events, fundraisers, virtual support for families, etc.